ajv-validator/ajv/.github/ISSUE_TEMPLATE.md

 <!--
 Please:
-- make it as small as posssible to reproduce the issue
+- make it as small as possible to reproduce the issue
-- use one of the usage patterns from https://github.com/ajv-validator/ajv#getting-started
+- use one of the usage patterns from https://ajv.js.org/guide/getting-started.html
 - use `options`, `schema` and `data` as variables, do not repeat their values here
 - post a working code sample in RunKit notebook cloned from https://runkit.com/esp/ajv-issue and include the link here.